manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>That is, node 3 holds those rows of table “users” in keyspace “galeria” for which the value of column “username” results
 in a hash function token from 20 to 29.</p>

-<p>For example, let’s just make up that the username column value “jdoe” would result in token value 17.
+<p>For example, let's just make up that the username column value “jdoe” would result in token value 17.
 This means that
 the cluster must store the according row at least on node 2.</p>

 <h4 id="step-3-determine-replication-nodes">Step 3: Determine replication nodes</h4>